wmdev0808/Laravel/challenge-001/README.md

   We wrapped up the previous episode by creating a Log In link, but we stopped just short of building the view.
 Let's tackle that now.

 ## 51. Laravel Breeze Quick Peek

+- About

+  Because we've already spent some time working on a custom authentication system for our blog, we'll go ahead and stick with. it.
+HHowever, we should still set aside a few moments to quickly review Laravel's excellent first-party authentication packages.
+Specifically, in this episode, we'll take a peek at Laravel Breeze.

+- Laravel Breeze

+  - Create a new Laravel project

+    ```bash
+    laravel new demo
+    ```

 # 10. Comments